cjhong6/SeatGeek-Scraper/README.md

 - [x] User can search for event.
 - [x] User can edit the bid on events.
 - [x] User can view all the bids they made on events.
+- [x] User can delete bids they made on events.
 - [x] User sees an error message when the searched event not found.
 - [ ] Support background process checking lowest price every x second.
 - [ ] Notify user if the lowest price match with their bid.